 Worship

-SUNDAYS ONLINE: Streamed worship services are available on Facebook Live – “First Lutheran Church – Waltham MA” and can be watched any time during or after the event at Facebook – Tutorial Here
+Livestreams of our worship services are available on Facebook and YouTube and can be watched any time during or after the event.
+Follow along with this Sunday’s bulletin.

-La Santa Misa: Sundays at 5:00 pm worship in Spanish through our sister congregation Santuario Luterano
+5:00pm worship in Spanish through our sister congregation Santuario Luterano.

 In worship, we believe that past, present, and future connect: we look back, retelling the Biblical stories that culminate in Jesus’ death and resurrection; we look forward, singing the end-time song of when God’s ultimate plan of restoring creation is complete; and we look to God revealed in Jesus Christ, who by the power of the Holy Spirit – in community – through water, bread, wine, and Word – forgives, feeds, and empowers us in the present.